TomConlin/StarBash/README.md

     </tr>
 </table>

-Here, the ImageMagik format conversion process has chosen to streach the histogram
+Here, the ImageMagik format conversion process has also streached the histogram
 for us so we can make out hundreds of faint stars.

-This does informs us we may want to revisit the background.
+This does nicely explain why there was so much variation in the background and it does give us reason to revisit the background extract more stars.
-But it does bug me, is not an accurate portrail of the data it was given.
+But it does bug me, is not an accurate portrail of the data it was given and most importantly I did not __$%*!~#__ tell it to modify the data.
 Enough whinging for now.